- As low as $295/Night

 Located on the beach, this vacation home is in South Forest Beach, a neighborhood in Hilton Head Island.
-Harbour Town Lighthouse and Fort Mitchel are local landmarks, and some of the area's attractions include The Sandbox and Pirate's Island Adventure Golf.
+Coligny Theater and Arts Center of Coastal Carolina are cultural highlights, and some of the area's landmarks include Harbour Town Lighthouse and Fort Mitchel.
 Traveling with kids?
-Consider Hilton Head Zipline and Adventure Cove.
+Consider The Sandbox and Pirate's Island Adventure Golf.
 With jet skiing, kayaking, and parasailing nearby, you'll find plenty of adventures in the water.

 - Pets not allowed

 Tips and Tricks for getting the best rental experience:

 Get the most from your budget: